-As a familiar practice, when facing difficulty in accessing expert counselling, Vietnamese patients choose to consult with family members and close friends.
+As a familiar practice, when facing difficulty in accessing expert counseling, Vietnamese patients choose to consult with family members and close friends.
 Figure 1 shows why this act is rational.
-Those patients have a chance of increasing their ex ante probabilities of acquiring sufficient information for their decision making, from 22% to 46% (solid line).
+Those patients have a chance of increasing their ex ante probabilities of acquiring sufficient information for their decision-making, from 22% to 46% (solid line).
 This habitual practice helps decrease the probability of lacking information from 78% to 54% (dash line).
-Still, it is seen that the solid line is below the dash line, thus the probabilities that patients will face data insufficiency due to inaccessibility to expert counselling are always higher than those with information sufficiency.
+Still, it is seen that the solid line is below the dash line, thus the probabilities that patients will face data insufficiency due to inaccessibility to expert counseling are always higher than those with information sufficiency.

-Looking at changes in probabilities given in Tables 8(a) and 8(b) is also useful.
-For patients perceiving their data to be sufficient, moving from 'low.convrel' $\times$ 'low.convexp' to 'hi.convrel' $\times$ 'hi.convexp' helps increase the probability from 22% to 75%.
-But moving from 'hi.convrel' $\times$ 'hi.convexp' to 'low.convrel' $\times$ 'low.convexp' for patients facing insufficiency makes the probability jump from 25% to 78%.
+Looking at changes in probabilities given in Table 8.a and 8.b is also useful.
+For patients perceiving their data to be sufficient, moving from "low.convrel"×"low.convexp" to "hi.convrel"×"hi.convexp" helps increase the probability from 22% to 75%.
+But moving from "hi.convrel"×"hi.convexp" to "low.convrel" ×"low.converl" ×"hi.convexp" to "low.convrel" ×"hi.convexp" for patients facing insufficiency makes the probability jump from 25% to 78%.

-Likewise, computed probabilities show the effects of both informations from friends/relatives and from mass media/internet on patients' data sufficiency.
+Likewise, computed probabilities show the effects of both information from friends/relatives and from mass media/Internet on patients' data sufficiency.
 Such empirical probabilities are provided in Table 9, using the relationships established in the estimated results of Appendix C.